alirazaaihub/personal-assistent/README.md

 ## Architecture

-OpenClaw is orchestrated as a LangGraph state machine.
+autoagent is orchestrated as a LangGraph state machine.
 Incoming messages are classified, optionally compressed by working memory, then handled by either a lightweight direct LLM path or the full cognitive agent with tools.

 ```mermaid
 flowchart TD